rubocop/rspec-style-guide/README.md

     ```Ruby
     # bad
-    it "returns the display name if it is present" do
+    it 'returns the display name if it is present' do
       # ...
     end

     # good
-    context "when display name is present" do
+    context 'when display name is present' do
-      it "returns the display name"
+      it 'returns the display name'
     end

     # This encourages the addition of negative test cases that might have
     # been overlooked
-    context "when display name is not present" do
+    context 'when display name is not present' do
-      it "returns nil"
+      it 'returns nil'
     end
     ```

 * Name the `describe` blocks as follows:
-  * use hash "#method" for instance methods
+  * use hash '#method' for instance methods
-  * use dot ".method" for class methods
+  * use dot '.method' for class methods

   Given the following exists
     ```Ruby